 What should youth bring to ConnectLinc?

-Please make sure the participant brings the following to camp.
+Please make sure the participant brings the following to programming.
 Note as well, you will receive a Handbook with this and lots of other helpful information:

-Lunch and snacks (there is one lunch period and two movement break periods when participants enjoy a small snack).
+Snacks (there are break periods when participants enjoy a small snack).
 We are a nut free facility, and parents are asked to pack nut free lunches and snacks.

 Facial covering (if still required by public health)